wassemgtk/developer.github.com/content/changes/2014-04-25-user-content-security.md

 The [GitHub Bug Bounty program](https://bounty.github.com) recently identified a few cross-domain vulnerabilities related to user-generated content, and we've shipped improvements today to address those issues.

-In order to better isolate your content from potentially malicious content uploaded by other users (e.g., content that might contain Cross-Site Scripting or other embedded attacks), we now serve user-generated content from subdomains of **githubusercontent.com**.
-This content is no longer served from subdomains of **github.com**.

-## What's affected?

 This change affects the following subdomains: